myabc/styleguide/RUBY-STYLE.md

 * Use OptionParser for parsing complex command line options and ruby -s for trivial command line options.

-* Write for 1.9, but avoid doing things you know that will break in 1.8.
+* Write library code for 1.9, but avoid doing things you know that will break in 1.8.

+* Write application code for 1.9.

 * Avoid needless metaprogramming.